ryouze/ryouze.github.io/content/posts/simple-cmake-setup.md

     cmake --build . --parallel
     ```

 Once you have generated the build system, you don't need to run `cmake ..` again.
-You only need to run `make` to compile the project.
+You only need to run `cmake --build . --parallel` to compile the project.
 The regeneration will only be required if you modify the `CMakeLists.txt` (e.g., add more source files).

 ## Add 3rd Party Libraries

 If you want to add a 3rd party library, you can use `FetchContent` to download it during the configuration step. `FetchContent` is quite flexible and can even download a Git repository at a specific tag - refer to [this](https://www.foonathan.net/2022/06/cmake-fetchcontent/) for more information.
 [Git submodules](https://lchsk.com/how-to-use-git-submodules-and-cmake-to-install-c-libraries) are also quite convenient, but they are beyond the scope of this tutorial.

 The basic usage is as follows - you download a [3rd party library](https://github.com/daniele77/cli) and link it to your project.
 The `GIT_SHALLOW` option is used to download only the latest commit and not the entire history.
-The `EXCLUDE_FROM_ALL` option is used to exclude the library from the default build target, so that you don't have to build it every time you run `make`.
+The `EXCLUDE_FROM_ALL` option is used to exclude the library from the default build target, so that you don't have to build it every time you run `cmake --build . --parallel`.
 The `SYSTEM` option is used to tell CMake that the library is a system library, which prevents compile warnings from being applied to it.
 You don't want to see warnings from 3rd party libraries, as they are out of your control.

 ```cmake
 include(FetchContent)